husonlab/phylosketch2/doc/phylosketch-user-manual.md

 * Delete - remove currently selected nodes and/or edges.
 * Undo and redo - Revert or repeat your last actions.
 * Zoom In and zoom out - Adjust the view of the canvas for closer inspection or an overview.
-* Find - Open or close the find toolbar for locating specific nodes.
+* Find - Open or close the find toolbar for locating specific nodes and find/replace toolbar for changing node labels.
 * Extend Selection - Expand your current selection to include more nodes or edges.
 * Export Menu - Copy the current selection or capture an image of the canvas for sharing.